-When I was younger I had yearly (free!) checkups where I frantically scrubbed my teeth the day before – trying desperately to make up for all those times I had forgotten to brush my teeth before going to bed.
-Most of the time I lucked out and my teeth needed no urgent treatment, but now and again a filling was required.
+When I was younger I had yearly (free!) checkups and cleanings.
+I love how my teeth felt after getting cleaned, nothing beats that clean feeling and smooth finish on your teeth.
+However, that smooth, clean feeling would soon be forgotten and some nights I would skip brushing.
+So there I’d be, frantically scrubbing my teeth the day before – trying desperately to make up for all those times I didn’t brush.
+Most of the time I lucked out and my teeth needed no urgent treatment but now and again a filling was required.

 As a paying adult, who eats fairly healthily the majority of the time and who now always brushes their teeth on a daily basis, I have since only visited the dentist in emergencies – when I have lost a filling or have been feeling pain from a certain tooth.